 Where are the monarchs?

+Where are the Monarch butterflies?
 This is a question I’ve gotten over the last several years here in West Virginia.
 This once common backyard butterfly has declined significantly across its North American range, and few are seen taking nectar from flowers in backyard gardens or roadsides.
 Although 2017 has been a good year for the species, its numbers are still 90 percent below what they were 20 years ago.
 In fact, the population is so low that this species’ unique migration to and from central Mexico is imperiled.

 Currently, the US Fish and Wildlife Service is performing a species status assessment to determine if listing the monarch under the Endangered Species Act (ESA) is warranted.
 Their decision is due in June 2019.
 What has caused these declines, and what can people do to help?